kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 	select	n
 	from	tableN

-	union all		--creating the "next" "rows" of data
+	union all		--creating (by pulling) the "next" "rows" of data

 	--recursive member
 	select	n + n